janosgyerik/homepage/_posts/2013-06-20-add-disqus-to-your-wordpress-or-other-blog.markdown

 - Software
 tags: []
 ---
-I've seen a couple of blogs using <a href="https://disqus.com/">Disqus</a> to show comments, but never really cared enough to check it out.
+I've seen a couple of blogs using [Disqus](https://disqus.com/) to show comments, but never really cared enough to check it out.
 Until now, and it looks like a pretty good idea!
 <ul>
 	<li>Readers can "login" to comment using their Twitter or other social accounts.
 They don't need to enter the usual boring stuff like name, email, website address anymore.</li>
 	<li>It gives you much more granular control for managing your comments compared to native WordPress, and in general it's jam-packed with features.</li>